eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ### Remote Networking

 Online only meetings present both a personal networking challenge and a computer networking challenge.
 The NOC came to the rescue for the latter with an experimental mechanism to join the IETF network while attending a meeting remotely.
-This evolved into what is now known as {{HackNet}}, a global Layer 2 VPN designed to support IETF protocol development across teams within the IETF Hackathon.
+This evolved into what is now known as {{HACKNET}}, a global Layer 2 VPN designed to support IETF protocol development across teams within the IETF Hackathon.
 A limited set of devices for connecting to HackNet are supported.
 In addition to layer 2 connectivity, a subset of the networking capabilities available at in-person meetings are available.
 Both the set of devices and the set of networking capabilities are expected to expand and evolve over time.
 However, it is important to note that HackNet is still an experiment and not a production service.
 Best effort support is available via email to <ticket@meeting.ietf.org>.

 ## Webex

-Champions can request a [Webex account](https://ietf.webex.com/webappng/sites/ietf/dashboard?siteurl=ietf) they can use to schedule meetings for their team.
+Champions can request a {{WEBEX-ACCOUNT}} they can use to schedule meetings for their team.
 These are similar to the Webex accounts allocated to working group chairs to be used for virtual interim meetings.
 An account can be requested by a team champion at any time.
 Accounts remain active and available throughout the duration of the Hackathon and the associated IETF meeting.
 A project name may be used in place of "Working Group Name" in the request form.

 ## Gather

-[Gather](https://gather.town/) facilitates virtual hallway interaction during IETF meetings.
+{{GATHER}} facilitates virtual hallway interaction during IETF meetings.
 A dedicated area within the overall space is created by the Secretariat for the Hackathon.
 The area includes tables, identified by letters of the alphabet, that teams are free to self assign and use as and when they like.
 Eight to ten seats around each table facilitate group discussions within the team.
-A whiteboard or shared notes tablet (e.g., [HedgeDoc](https://notes.ietf.org/)) at tables facilitates sharing of information within the team.
+A whiteboard or shared notes tablet (e.g., {{HEDGEDOC}}) at tables facilitates sharing of information within the team.
 The tables also facilitate collaboration across teams.
 One cautionary note, Gather has relative high network bandwidth and CPU requirements, and as such may not be well suited for some Hackathon participants.

 The Gather space remains available between IETF meetings, with incremental improvements and additions made during this time.
 The space is cleaned about a month prior to the start of the next meeting, removing anything left over from the previous meeting.
 Hackathon teams are encouraged to make a copy of anything they want to retain within a week of the end of the IETF meeting.